ar2189/Battleship_1/README.md

   <li>The player is asked to adjust the board size between 2 and 10.</li>
   <li>This feature also lets the player choose how long the might last.
 If it is a small board then it wont take long.
   if it is a large board, it might take a while to finish the game.</li>
+  <li>Once the size of the board is decided, the player sets the ship inside the adjusted board.
+The computer does the same.</li>
+  <li>After that the game describes the signs for the player ship(#), player missed hits(X) and computer missed hits(*)</li>
+  <li>Player is then asked to guess a row and a column where player wants to attack.</li>
+  <li>Player can only enter integers.
+If not then the games asks player to try again until the correct row and column are inputed.</li>
+  <li>The game continues until one of the players hits the enemy ship.</li>
+  <li>Once hit the one who hits wins the game.
+The game then tells how many moves it took for one side to win.</li>
+  <li>When the game ends it asks if the player wants to play again.</li>
 </ul>